Saturday, December 1 – Mindo to San Clemente – 350 km

 We were up at 4:00 AM (gulp!) so we could be on time for our train to Aguas Calientes where we will catch a bus to Machu Picchu.
 Boarding at 4:35 for a 5:00 AM departure certainly means an earlier-than-usual start to our day.
 Thankfully our hotel provided breakfast to go so we grabbed our bag and headed out for a walk to the train station.
 The town seems pretty lively considering the very early hour!
 I’m sure this is the usual way of things here.

-We had a bit of a hard time finding our way to a place we had purchased tickets for to climb one of two mountains that provide overviews of Machu Picchu.
+We had a hard time finding our way to a place we had purchased tickets to climb one of two mountains that provide overviews of Machu Picchu.
 We had asked one employee on site where to find the entrance to Waynapicchu and he pointed us (as we discovered later) in the completely wrong direction.
 By the time we found our mistake, made our way to the gate where access to Waynapicchu is controlled, we were late for the scheduled ticket time …. thankfully after talking with the fellow at the gate he agreed to let us in, despite starting our hike later than we had booked.
 And what a hike!

 The trail took us through jungle, up steep Inca-built stairs, through a narrow cave, up and up and up to a height of something close to 2700 meters above sea level.
 Although the morning was somewhat cloudy, the views were still spectacular.
 I had no idea how big the walls and terraces at Machu Picchu are, but this overview really made us wonder just how hard all of the builders would have worked to create such a wonder.